-Mel Green went solo in 1967... his mellow tenor voice soaring, as his modest yet entertaining ways endeared himself to his audiences.
+Mel Green went solo in 1967... his smooth tenor vocals soar, his modest entertaining ways endear him to his audiences.

-But to get to that stage, fate threw him some amazing opportunities...
+To get there, fate threw him some amazing opportunities...

-As a young man he found that singing in public was the cure for his bad stutter, and he had found his way to a very special freedom, a way to express, create & perform in public, that would have been incomprehensible during the self-conscious, shy days of his youth.
+As a young man he found that singing - in public - was the cure for his stutter, and so he had found his way to a very special freedom, a way to express, create & perform in public, that would have been incomprehensible during the self-conscious, shy days of his youth.

-Mel grew up in suburban Johannesburg, South Africa during the 50s and 60s and has been singing since he was a toddler.
-He picked up guitar at Michaelis School of Fine Art in Cape Town, refining his fingerpicking after taking a job as a waiter at The Troubadour Coffeehouse when he transferred to art school in Johannesburg.
+Mel grew up in suburban Johannesburg, South Africa during the 50s and 60s and sang since he was a toddler.
+He picked up guitar at Michaelis School of Fine Art in Cape Town, and when he transferred to art school in Johannesburg he refined his fingerpicking after taking a job as a waiter at The Troubadour Coffeehouse by closely observing the players on its little stage .

-He soon met Mel Miller, and the two Mels were soon singing for their classmates and soon got a chance to audition at the Johannesburg Troubadour, where they accepted their own Wednesday night gig.
-The two were very entertaining, mixing their sets with well-sung duets and comedy.
+He soon met Mel Miller, and as Melvyn & Melvyn were soon singing for their classmates and soon got a chance to audition at the Johannesburg Troubadour, where they were offered their own Wednesday night gig.
+They were very entertaining, mixing their sets with well-sung duets and comedy.
 Mel Miller was the comic while Mel Green was the "straight man".

-After the early folk festivals they were offered full time employment at South Africa's only five star hotel, The Edward, a gig that just could not be refused, at the height of the folk boom.
+After they were seen at the early folk festivals they were offered full time employment at South Africa's only five star hotel, The Edward, a gig that just could not be refused, at the height of the folk boom.